 - Creator of the versatile and popular Asana2Go app: over 9k installations and all 5-star reviews

 - Asana Community Forum Leader and active contributor

-- In the top three, besides Asana personnel, for likes received (2k+) and replies (1.5k+)
+- In top 3 (besides Asana personnel) for likes received and replies

-Larry's background is in project and staff management of complex, startup- and enterprise-level software design and development.
+Larry's background is in management of complex, startup- and enterprise-level software design and development.
 He has held lead roles as information architect, interaction designer, usability specialist, and developer.